nuxt/docs/en/api/configuration-transition.md

 ---
 title: "API: The transition Property"
-description: Set the default properties of the pages transitions.
+description: Set the default properties of the page transitions.
 ---

 # The transition Property

 - Type: `String` or `Object`

-> Used to set the default properties of the pages transitions.
+> Used to set the default properties of the page transitions.

 Default:
 ```js